 The functions for tilting the working plane are interfaced to the TNC and the machine tool by the machine tool builder.
 With specific swivel heads and tilting tables, the machine tool builder determines whether the entered angles are interpreted as coordinates of the tilt axes or as solid angles.
-Your machine manual provides more detailed information on this subject.
+Your machine manual provides more detailed information.